maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 by even the slightest approach to derive their birth given instances and flee back to their home, the kingdom of [Compiletime](https://dotty.epfl.ch/docs/reference/metaprogramming/inline.html#the-scalacompiletime-package).
 Sir Jon knew, that a direct fight with the queen would create a lot of logs or even summon the queens feared demons, also called "The Exceptions".
-So he came up with a smart plan: On the foundations of the [isle M'Sabin](https://twitter.com/milessabin) that was hidden from the evil queen behind [shapeless](https://github.com/milessabin/shapeless) clouds he built the library of [Magnolia](https://github.com/propensive/magnolia) where he taught each Type to construct an instance to fight against the queen.
+So he came up with a smart plan: On the foundations of the [isle M'Sabin](https://twitter.com/milessabin) that was hidden from the evil queen behind [shapeless](https://github.com/milessabin/shapeless) clouds he built the library [Magnolia](https://github.com/propensive/magnolia) where he taught each Type to construct an instance to fight against the queen.
 Jons comrades in arms, the beautiful [Circe](https://github.com/circe/circe) and the librarian [Tapir](https://tapir.softwaremill.com/) twittered the wise words all around the community, so that each Type [implicitly learned to summon](http://dotty.epfl.ch/docs/reference/contextual/using-clauses.html)